Single-use plastic items ban

 What your business can do now

-As a business owner/operator, firstly identify if you still need to provide banned items to your customers, and if so, find out what items you can replace them with.
+As a business owner/operator, firstly identify if you still need to provide banned items to your customers, and if so, find out what are suitable alternatives.
 If you have excess stock, you may also wish to contact your supplier to find out about their returns policy.

 The Queensland Government, in partnership with the National Retail Association (NRA), is working with retailers and suppliers to ensure they understand and comply with the single-use plastic items ban, including options to manage excess stock.

-Visit the Queensland single-use plastic items ban website for more information or phone the hotline on 1800 844 946.
+Visit the Queensland single-use plastic items ban website for more information or phone 1800 844 946.

-- Learn about the plastic bag ban in Queensland.
+- Learn more about the plastic bag ban in Queensland.